To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 As much as you’d love for your pup to run wild and free like Lassie, it’s just not a smart risk to take.
-The key word here being risk, because no matter how well-behaved your pup is, there’s always the chance that he won’t heel when hollered for, or come when called.
-He could run off in play and lose his way home, or worse, dart into a busy street.
-That’s why a collar and a leash is a must for every pup.
+The keyword here is “risk” because no matter how well-behaved your pup is, there’s always the chance that they won’t heel when hollered for or come when called.
+They could run off in play and lose their way home, or worse, dart into a busy street.
+That’s why a collar and a leash are a must for every pup.
 Before you decide, take a look at our collar and leash guide to find what combo fits you and your canine best.

-In addition to helping you keep your pup safe, collars also provide a place to hang your dog’s identification tags which contain his name and yours, a phone number and proof of rabies vaccination.
-In the event your dog does get loose and can’t find his or her way home, a collar with ID tags attached ensure that the sweet soul that finds your runaway canine will easily know how to get him home.
+In addition to helping you keep your pup safe, collars also provide a place to hang your dog’s personalized identification tag, which contains their name and yours, a phone number, and proof of rabies vaccination.
+In the event, your dog does get loose and can’t find their way home, a collar with ID tags attached ensures that the sweet soul that finds your runaway canine will easily know how to get them home.

 Safety aside, there’s also another big reason for collaring, and thereby leashing, your dog: training.
-Some collars are designed specifically as training tools, but the ones that aren’t are still a valuable tool in teaching your dog to mind his P’s and Q’s.
-For example, it’d be much harder to teach your pup to heel if he couldn’t begin by learning to associate the word with the action.
+Some collars are designed specifically as training tools, but the ones that aren’t are still valuable tools in teaching your dog to mind their Ps and Qs.
+For example, it’d be much harder to teach your pup to heel if they couldn’t begin by learning to associate the word with the action.
 A slight tug of the leash used in conjunction with the verbal command is a much stronger training tool than verbal commands alone.

 Picking out the right collar for your dog may be tougher than you think.
 From flat collars to shock collars, we’ll give you all the info you need to pick the perfect collar for your pup.

 Flat collars are your standard, everyday dog collar.
-Often made from nylon or other hardy materials, flat collars generally have plastic or metal quick-release closures, and should fit comfortably on your dog’s neck: A good rule here is you should be able to fit two fingers under the collar easily.
-A ring is attached to the collar which is the place to attach ID tags and also your leash.
-Learn more about personalized dog tags.
+Often made from nylon or other hardy materials, flat collars generally have plastic or metal quick-release closures and should fit comfortably on your dog’s neck.
+A good rule here is you should be able to fit 2 fingers under the collar easily.
+A ring is attached to the collar, which is the place to attach ID tags and also your leash.

 It’s important to note that while no-bark collars address the issue of barking itself, they do not address the root of barking.
-For an in-depth look at no-bark collars, read our article No Bark Dog Collar.
-For more insight as to why dogs bark, and the proper training methods to address it, check out Barking Bad: Why Dogs Bark and How To Stop It.
+For an in-depth look at no-bark collars, read our article no nark dog collar.
+For more insight as to why dogs bark and the proper training methods to address it, check out why dogs bark and how to stop it.

-- Sonic Collars: The sonic (aka. ultrasonic) collar has a device that sits against your dog’s throat, and when he barks, it detects the vibration and sends out a high-pitched noise, only detectable to your pup, to deter him from barking.
+The sonic (aka ultrasonic) collar has a device that sits against your dog’s throat, and when they bark, it detects the vibration and sends out a high-pitched noise, only detectable to your pup, to deter them from barking.

-- Shock Collars: Shock collars, like the sonic collars, have a device that sits next to your pup’s throat to detect when he begins barking.
-Only, instead of sending out a sound you can’t hear, it sends a shock to the back of his neck.
-There are several different shock levels you can use in increasing measure if your dog won’t stop barking.
-Unlike the sonic collar that is untestable because it’s undetectable to the human ear, you can test the shock collar against your own skin before using it on your pup.
-Learn more about Shock Collars for Dogs.
+There are several different shock levels you can use in increasing measures if your dog won’t stop barking.
+Unlike the sonic collar, which is untestable because it’s undetectable to the human ear, you can test the shock collar against your own skin before using it on your pup.
+Learn more about shock collars for dogs.

 While the best leash for you is ultimately the one that feels most comfortable in your hands, certain types of leashes are better for certain situations.

-These extendable leads with their iconic plastic handles are a great option for walks in the park, field explorations, or basically anytime your pup has a little room to romp.
-We’d be wary of using this type of lead in heavy traffic, at a crowded park or anytime you need a have a little more control.
-Check out our Retractable Leash Reviews.
+These extendable leads, with their iconic plastic handles, are a great option for walks in the park, field explorations, or basically anytime your pup has a little room to romp.
+We’d be wary of using this type of lead in heavy traffic, at a crowded park, or anytime you need to have a little more control.
+Check out our retractable leash reviews.

 Chain leads may look pretty, but they’re heavy and even harsher on your hands than a standard nylon leash.
-They’re also not-so-great on your pup’s teeth, should he or she decide to play tug-of-war one day with the lead.
+They’re also not-so-great on your pup’s teeth, should they decide to play tug-of-war one day with the lead.

 - Hands-free Leash – View the Buddy System Hands Free Leash on Amazon